Kitchen Cabinet Painting Services

 Should I buy new cabinet door handles and hardware?

 Choosing new hardware with the same “footprint” as the old hardware is best.
 This means if your old hardware fits in 2 holes 4 inches apart, the new hardware should fit in the old holes.
-While we can putty up the holes to accommodate hardware that doesn’t neatly fit into the old holes, the puttied-up holes will end up showing indentations in the doors as the paint cures.
+While we can putty up the holes to accommodate hardware that doesn’t neatly fit into the old holes, the puttied-up holes will end up showing indentations in the doors as the paint cures and the putty dries.